Last updated on November 1st, 2023 at 03:23 pm

 Most Storage: Winnebago Voyage

-The floor plans, while not all of them under 8000 pounds, offer a lot of unique positioning, no doubt in an effort to maximize storage.
-Having a fridge located in a slide out is not often seen in RVs, but it can truly help you maximize your interior living space!
+The floor plans, while not all of them are under 8,000 pounds, offer a lot of unique positioning, no doubt in an effort to maximize storage.
+Having a fridge located in a slide-out is not often seen in RVs, but I think it helps maximize the interior living space!
 Winnebago has been around for a long time, and they know how to care for their customers.

-Best for the Whole Family: Jayco Jay Feather
+Best For The Whole Family: Jayco Jay Feather

 The Jay Feather also comes with a one-piece, seamless roof with a 20-year warranty, so I can enjoy the trailer season after season.
 There are two interior design options on this rig as well, though they are both a bit similar.
 However, the cool greys and modern farmhouse design appeal to a wide variety of people, especially when paired with dark wood trim and finishes.
 Speaking of space, this travel trailer has ample storage, both inside and out.

-There’s overhead master bedroom wardrobe space, and a kitchen that rivals many studio apartment kitchens.
+There’s overhead master bedroom wardrobe space and a kitchen that rivals many studio apartment kitchens.
 Plus, the bathroom is fantastic, with a huge rounded shower that truly stands out and is a rarety in smaller RVs and travel trailers!

 Most Stylish: Airstream Flying Cloud

 Airstream makes great use of space, especially given their uniquely shaped rigs.
 Among the floorplans, it’s possible to find U-shaped dinettes and beds along with convertible furniture, all of which are tear, stain, and scratch-resistant.
 There’s also a fantastic level of climate control happening inside the Airstream Flying Cloud, and with quiet and efficient heating and cooling, my partner and I will always feel comfortable, no matter the season.

 Owning an Airstream becomes almost like a way of life, and many Airstream owners can attest to this.
 This is also true given how long Airstream trailers last.
 Between warranties and quality construction, a Flying Cloud should last a lifetime.
 The main drawback to the Flying Cloud as I touched upon earlier, has to be the price.
 Most Airstreams are out of the average RVer’s budget, however, those who can afford a classic trailer such as the Flying Cloud won’t be disappointed.